BitTheByte/Domainker/README.md

 - Request timeout [--request-timeout/-rt seconds]

-also detects directory listing/communications over HTTP (Use -H to check for missing headers)

 # Format
 I want to add different formats at the future but currently this tool only supports this formats for the input file
 ```